 Our site is part of the solution.

 Chichester District Council already recognises the many benefits of our site.
 That’s why it has been allocated as strategic site as part of the draft A8 allocation within the emerging Chichester District Local Plan.
-We are now moving towards submitting an outline planning application for the first phase of development.
+We have now submitted an outline planning application for the first phase of development.

 OPPORTUNITIES